edgio-docs/edgio-docs/src/pages/guides/deploy_apps.md

 You should always store your deploy token using your CI environment's secrets manager.
 Never commit your deploy token to source control.

-## GitHub Actions
+## GitHub Actions {/*github-actions*/}

 You need to configure the following items in order to get a GitHub action set up.

 1. Create a deploy token (see [Deploying from CI](#section_deploying_from_ci)).
 Copy the value of that token for use in the next step.
 2. Save the deploy token inside GitHub ([more info](https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow)).
 Go to your `GitHub project > Settings > Secrets > New repository secret`.
 Save the item as `LAYER0_DEPLOY_TOKEN`.
 3. Inside your development project, create a top level folder titled `.github`.
-Inside that create a `workflow` folder.
+Inside that create a `workflows` folder.
 From there create a `layer0.yml` file and use the example below for its content.

 This is an example GitHub action that will deploy your site to {{ PRODUCT_NAME }}.